skotkjerra/auto-wcag/_drafts/SC2-4-4+SC4-1-2-link-names.md

 If there are no such images, return [step4-fail](#step4-fail1)

 Get the text alternatives of the images using the [Text Alternative Computation][TXTALT] Algorithm.
-Concatenate the resulting texts into variable T2.
+Concatenate the resulting texts.

-If T2 contains [non-empty][NEMPTY] text, return [step4-pass](step4-pass)
+If the doncatenated text contains [non-empty][NEMPTY] text, return [step4-pass](step4-pass)

 Else return [step4-fail2](#step4-fail2)